 What To Serve With Irish Soda Bread

-This bread is a little sweet, like we’ve mentioned, so it can be served as a side dish or as part of dessert with coffee!
-Some of our favorite main courses to serve soda bread with are:
+To sum up, this bread is a little on the sweet side, therefore it can be served as a side dish or as part of dessert with coffee!
+However, some of our favorite main courses to serve soda bread with are:

 This classic Irish Soda Bread recipe is so easy to make, you’ll be making it all year long!

-Add the cubed, cold butter to the flour mixture.
+- Add the cubed, cold butter to the flour mixture.
 Cut the butter into the flour with a pastry cutter, two forks or you fingers.
 The flour should look like crumbly sand when you’re done.
 I like to go through with my fingers at the end to make sure there aren’t any pieces of butter that are too large.
 Stir in the raisins (if using).

 To store leftover soda bread, keep in a resealable bag or wrap in plastic wrap once cooled.
 Irish Soda bread will keep on your counter for 2-3 days or in the refrigerator for 4-5 days.